PicoPlanetDev/Target-Analysis/README.md

     └───output
 ```

-*Note:* depending on your version of Target Analysis, some folders may not be shown
+*Note:* depending on your version of Target Analysis, some folders may not be shown.

 **assets** - Contains icons and tkinter theme.
 Do not edit.